NurulhusnaJamalAli/Image-Classification-YPAI04-Nurulhusna/README.md

  This is a Capstone Project titled Image Classification by Nurulhusna (YPAI04)

 ## Concrete Crack Classification
- This project aims to develop an AI model for classifying concrete images as either having cracks or being crack-free.
+ This project aims to develop an Deep Learning model for classifying concrete images as either having cracks or being crack-free.
 The objective is to identify potential cracks in concrete  structures early on to ensure the safety and durability of buildings.

  ## Dataset Source
  The dataset used for this project can be found here. [[Concrete Crack Images for Classification](https://data.mendeley.com/datasets/5y9wdsg2zt/2)]